Introduction

 Three qualitative features illustrate the general structure.
 The vanishing of even-mode

-coefficients reflects the spatial symmetry of \(f\) about \(x = 1/2\): the initial profile
+coefficients reflects the spatial symmetry of \(f\) about \(x = 1/2\).
+The initial profile

-is even with respect to that midpoint, and the even-indexed eigenfunctions
+is even with respect to that midpoint, and the even-indexed eigenfunctions \(\sin(2j\pi x)\)

-\(\sin(2j\pi x)\) are odd about it, hence orthogonal.
-The coefficients decay as
+are odd about it, hence orthogonal.
+The coefficients decay as \(1/(2j+1)^3\), an algebraic

-\(1/(2j+1)^3\), an algebraic rate set by the smoothness of \(f\) and its compatibility
+rate set by the smoothness of \(f\) and its compatibility with the boundary conditions.

-with the boundary conditions; smoother initial data produce more rapidly decaying
+Smoother initial data produce more rapidly decaying coefficients.
+Finally, the time

-coefficients.
-Finally, the time exponential \(\exp(-k(2j+1)^2 \pi^2 t)\) damps high modes
+exponential \(\exp(-k(2j+1)^2 \pi^2 t)\) damps high modes far faster than the fundamental

-far faster than the fundamental \((j = 0)\) mode \(\sin(\pi x) e^{-k\pi^2 t}\): for any
+\((j = 0)\) mode \(\sin(\pi x) e^{-k\pi^2 t}\).
+For any \(t \gt 0\) of moderate size, the

-\(t > 0\) of moderate size, the solution is well approximated by its first nonzero term
+solution is well approximated by its first nonzero term and resembles a sine arch whose

-and resembles a sine arch whose amplitude shrinks exponentially.
-The parabolic initial
+amplitude shrinks exponentially.
+The parabolic initial profile relaxes, on the timescale

-profile relaxes, on the timescale \(1/(k\pi^2)\), to a sine arch and thence to the zero
+\(1/(k\pi^2)\), to a sine arch and thence to the zero equilibrium.

 Insight: From Bounded Interval to Real Line

-The series formula above is the complete solution of the heat equation on
+The series formula above is the complete solution of the heat equation on \([0, L]\) with

-into Dirichlet eigenmodes, each evolving independently by exponential damping
+each evolving independently by exponential damping with rate \(k(n\pi/L)^2\).
+The structure

-with rate \(k(n\pi/L)^2\).
-The structure is rigid: a countable basis, a discrete
+is rigid: a countable basis, a discrete spectrum, a sum.

-spectrum, a sum.
-The next section removes the bounded interval and asks what
+The next section removes the bounded interval and asks what happens on the entire real line,

-happens on the entire real line, where the boundary is sent to infinity.
-The
+where the boundary is sent to infinity.
+The Dirichlet eigenmodes \(\sin(n\pi x/L)\) lose

-and the discrete spectrum thickens into a continuum.
-The replacement of the
+their normalisation as \(L \to \infty\), and the discrete spectrum thickens into a

-Fourier series by the Fourier transform — already developed in our preceding
+continuum.
+The replacement of the Fourier series by the Fourier transform, already developed

-be solved by a single integral kernel.
+will be solved by a single integral kernel.

 Heat Equation on the Real Line

-Replacing the rod \([0, L]\) by the full line \(\mathbb{R}\) changes the analytic
+Replacing the rod \([0, L]\) by the full line \(\mathbb{R}\) changes the analytic situation in a

-eigenfunctions \(\sin(n\pi x/L)\) provide a countable orthonormal basis and the
+\(\sin(n\pi x/L)\) provide a countable orthonormal basis and the solution is a discrete sum over

-solution is a discrete sum over normal modes.
-On the real line, no such basis of
+normal modes.
+On the real line, no such basis of eigenfunctions of \(-\partial_{xx}\) exists in

-eigenfunctions \(e^{i\xi x}\) are bounded but not square-integrable, and the
+\(L^2(\mathbb{R})\).
+The formal eigenfunctions \(e^{i\xi x}\) are bounded but not

-frequency variable.
-This is precisely the passage from Fourier series to the
+That replacement is precisely the passage from Fourier series to the

 Fourier transform

-use, solving an initial-value problem on an unbounded domain.
+an initial-value problem on an unbounded domain.

 The problem we now consider is: